GiscardBiamby/Twitter-COMMs/data/DATA.md

 To get started:

-1. Hydrate the tweets using the Tweet ID's from `tweets/twitter_comms_dataset.csv`.
+1. Hydrate the tweets using the tweet ID's from `tweets/twitter_comms_dataset.csv`.
 You should get a JSON file with the captions and image paths.
 2. Unzip the files `train_val/train.zip` and `train_val/val.zip`.
 3. For `train_val/train.csv` and `train_val/val.csv`, fill in the columns for `caption` and `image_path` based on the corresponding samples in `tweets/twitter_comms_dataset.csv`.